Time-series and Phasecurve Photometry of Episodically-Active Asteroid (6478) Gault in a Quiescent State Using APO, GROWTH, P200 and ZTF: Results

 A Lomb-Scargle \citep{Lomb_1976} periodogram was constructed from MLO and LOT data of Gault ranging from August to October of 2020 and is shown along with a folded lightcurve of Gault in Figure \ref{LombScarg}.
-The differential photometry technique we used to create the periodogram relied on determining the difference between the brightness of Gault and the comparison stars in the same field of view to acquire the Gault’s light curve.
+The differential photometry technique we used to create the periodogram relied on determining the difference between the brightness of Gault and the comparison stars in the same field of view to acquire Gault’s light curve.
 The comparison stars we selected depended on the maximum frame width that we used through one run and on the similarity of FWHM (Full Width at Half Maximum) estimated between Gault and the chosen stars.
 By comparing the reference stars’ light curves, some variable stars were ruled out in the photometric analysis.
 To combine several photometry runs through different nights, the mean values of each run were automatically scaled using an IDL routine that we created.
 We then searched for significant periodicities using the Lomb-Scargle periodogram functions on the combined light curve data to find the most likely rotation period of Gault.
-The frequency analysis from the strong peak near $\sim20$ cycles/day in Figure \ref{LombScarg} gives a rotation period of $\sim$1.25 hours, which corresponds to a single-peaked lightcurve.
+The frequency analysis from the strong peak near $\sim20$ cycles/day in the left panel of Figure \ref{LombScarg} gives a rotation period of $\sim$1.25 hours, which corresponds to a single-peaked lightcurve.
 It is natural to assume a double-peaked lightcurve for Gault, which computes to a sidereal rotation period of 2.49 $\pm$ 0.07 hours.
+The right panel of Figure \ref{LombScarg} displays the lightcurve folded by the rotation period of 2.49 hours, which corresponds to a double-peaked lightcurve.
 The uncertainty here of $\pm 0.07$ hours is estimated using the bootstrap method \citep{Press_1986} which removed $\sqrt{N}$ data points from the time series lightcurves and recalculated the period value from the Lomb-Scargle periodogram.
 This process was repeated 10,000 separate times with the resulting central value of 2.49 hours and a $1-\sigma$ uncertainty estimate of 0.07 hours.

 The amplitude of the MLO and LOT lightcurves are low, so it is somewhat difficult to recognize a continuous variation in brightness in the folded version of the lightcurve, as seen on the right in Figure \ref{LombScarg}.
+Here, the folded phase curves averaged by rebinnning them in phase space with a bin size of 0.01 and coadded into an average and the error bars are the 1 sigma scatter in data per phase bin.